anton-k/hindley-milner-type-check/README.md

 ## Tutorial

-Let look at how to use the library with simple example.
+Let's look at how to use the library with simple example.
 We are going to define a tiny language with lambda calculus, integer and boolean expressions and custom data types.
 Complete code for this tutorial can be found in tests at `test/TM/NumLang.hs`

 To use the type-checker we need to specify which types we use for variable names, source code locations and primitive literals.
-Let's define thoase types:
+Let's define those types:

 ### Language definition